How to File LLC Taxes in Washington? (Step by Step Guide)

 7. Insurance Premiums

-Premiums for business insurance policies, such as liability insurance or property insurance, are generally deductible.
+Premiums for business insurance — liability, property, or otherwise — are generally deductible.

 8. Depreciation